Drissnafii/crud-laravel/docs/copi.md

-Absolutely!
 Creating a CRUD (Create, Read, Update, Delete) application using Laravel 12 involves several steps.
 Let's get started:

 ### Step 1: Install Laravel 12
 First, make sure you have Composer installed on your machine.
 Then, run the following command in your terminal to create a new Laravel project: